-- 1. Increasing the availability of safe, affordable housing and creating solutions for addressing homelessness. - We will continue to implement northern solutions for northern housing by: - ♦ Working in partnership with other orders of government to address affordable housing requirements in support of their service delivery to NWT residents - Developing program approaches such as Housing First to address high demand for single person households, including those that are homeless - Reviewing the GNWT's homelessness supports and implementing recommendations that improve policy and program consistency between departments - Implementing community based housing property management services in rural and remote communities to improve service levels
+- 1. Increasing the availability of safe, affordable housing and creating solutions for addressing homelessness. - We will continue to implement northern solutions for northern housing by: - ♦ Working in partnership with other orders of government to address affordable housing requirements in support of their service delivery to NWT residents. - ♦ Developing program approaches such as Housing First to address high demand for single person households, including those that are homeless. - Reviewing the GNWT's homelessness supports and implementing recommendations that improve policy and program consistency between departments.

-- Developing options for rationalizing public housing utility pricing structures to promote self-reliance - ♦ Demolishing vacant housing units that are beyond their useful life in order to support land requirements for new housing investment - Developing options to support Aboriginal and local governments in their housing aspirations and initiatives to address homelessness - We will support community-based planning to help make land available for the construction of affordable housing and to support community governments in dealing with derelict properties in their community. - 2.
-Improving food security by encouraging local food production, traditional harvesting, and effective co-management of caribou herds and other wildlife. - We will develop and implement a multi-year management strategy for barren-ground caribou in the Northwest Territories. - We will develop a range plan for boreal caribou in the Northwest Territories. - We will develop species-specific wildlife management strategies for wood bison, muskox, and moose. - We will develop country food programming to promote opportunities for the consumption of foods such as fish, wildlife, berries, and mushrooms. - We will finalize and implement the Commercial Fisheries Revitalization Strategy to increase fish production, encourage and mentor new entrants to the Great Slave Lake fishery, negotiate an agreement with the Fresh Water Fish Marketing Corporation to access markets outside of NWT, seek federal funding to build a new fish processing plant in Hay River, and work with the Tu Cho Co-operative to promote and market fish caught in Great Slave Lake. - We will develop an Agriculture Strategy to increase domestic food production, improve distribution networks for NWT-produced foods, and to increase producer and supplier opportunities. - 3.
-Supporting the use of energy-efficient technologies in residential, commercial, and public sectors. - We will provide incentives for residents to invest in energy efficient products, help businesses, condominiums and co-operatives make investments in energy conservation and energy efficiency, support residents and communities so they can make investments into renewable energies such as solar, and improve the energy efficiency of public housing. - We will create a new three-year energy action plan, building on previous investments made over the past three years and the outcomes of the energy plan review.
+- ♦ Implementing community-based housing property management services in rural and remote communities to improve service levels. - Developing options for rationalizing public housing utility pricing structures to promote self-reliance. - ♦ Demolishing vacant housing units that are beyond their useful life in order to support land requirements for new housing investment. - ♦ Developing options to support Aboriginal and local governments in their housing aspirations and initiatives to address homelessness. - ♦ Ensuring that housing programs and services reflect community values and priorities. - Developing housing programs and services that deliver households from core housing need. - We will support community-based planning to help make land available for the construction of affordable and market housing and to support community governments in dealing with derelict properties in their community. - We will address the shortage of market housing in tax-based communities through collaboration with stakeholders, including the private sector, other governments, and third party organizations. - 2.
+Improving food security by encouraging local food production, traditional harvesting, and effective co-management of caribou herds and other wildlife. - We will develop and implement a multi-year management strategy for barren-ground caribou in the Northwest Territories. - We will develop a range plan for boreal caribou in the Northwest Territories. - We will develop species-specific wildlife management strategies for the three wood bison herds and continue to monitor the populations of muskox and moose. - We will develop country food programming to promote opportunities for the consumption of foods such as fish, wildlife, berries, and mushrooms. - 3.
+Supporting the use of energy-efficient technologies in residential, commercial, and public sectors. - We will expand and improve access to incentives for residents to invest in energy-efficient products, help businesses, condominiums, and cooperatives invest in energy conservation and efficiency, and support residents and communities so that they can make investments into renewable energies, such as solar. - We will create a new three-year energy action plan, building on previous investments made over the past three years and the outcomes of the energy plan review.